seanswh/seansnotes/Computer_Graphics/week2_6.md

 ![](/Computer_Graphics/images/41.png)
 1）We start with an object defined in object coordinates that's in the native coordinate system of the object.
-2)apply the modelview transforms which corresponds to the modelview matrix.
+2)apply the modelview transforms which corresponds to the modelview matrix.Note that this has both a model transformation, which is the object transformation,and the view transformation, which is glm::lookAt,which positions the camera appropriately.